 Regulations are intended to provide quality open space within a subdivision, multi-building site or commercial development.

-There are five types of open space Urban, Agricultural, Common, Natural, and Recreational.
+There are five types of open space: Urban, Agricultural, Common, Natural, and Recreational.
 Encouragement is given to apply creative design and allow flexibility to aid application of open space typologies.
 When determining placement of open space within a subdivision evaluation should occur when siting services and infrastructure by reducing road length, utility runs, and pavement.
 The creation of compact neighborhoods accessible to open space amenities aid strong community identity.

-.1 Open Space Typologies Defined

-- (a) Urban Open Space: planned and improved open space, accessible and usable.
-For small lot subdivisions urban open space shall be provide to persons living within 1⁄4 mile measured along rights-of-way.
-In large lot subdivision urban open space application is required at 1⁄2 mile. - (b) Agricultural Open Space: preserve agricultural lands and rural character that would likely be lost through conventional development approaches. - (c) Common Open Space: Any portion of a land that is not part of a private lot or tract of land such as, but not limited to, area devoted to water quality/quantity measures, entryway features including the landscape material, signage and, if applicable berm and any other open space area that is not defined by one of the four other open space types. - (d) Natural Open Space: preserve forested lands, natural features, and rural character that would likely be lost through conventional developments approaches. - (e) Recreational Open Space: to provide for active and passive recreation, included but not limited to, implementation of associated long range Town/County plans.
+- .1 Open Space Typologies Defined - (a) Urban Open Space: planned and improved open space, accessible and usable.
+There are multiple variations of urban open space choose from. - (b) Agricultural Open Space: preserve agricultural lands and rural character that would likely be lost through conventional development approaches. - (c) Common Open Space: Any portion of a land that is not part of a private lot or tract of land such as, but not limited to, area devoted to water quality/quantity measures, entryway features including the landscape material, signage and, if applicable berm and any other open space area that is not defined by one of the four other open space types. - (d) Natural Open Space: preserve forested lands, natural features, and rural character that would likely be lost through conventional developments approaches. - (e) Recreational Open Space: to provide for active and passive recreation, included but not limited to, implementation of associated long range Town/County plans.